 - Third party service providers for example, auditors, payroll, mail delivery, accounting, Solicitors Regulation Authority.

 Where you authorise us to do so we may share your information with your family, associates or representatives.
-We may also disclose your data to debt collection agencies if you do not pay are bills.
+We may also disclose your data to debt collection agencies if you do not pay our bills.

 How long do we store your data?